 Rep. Schiff was proud to support the repeal of the “Don’t Ask, Don’t Tell” (DADT) policy.
 With the repeal of this discriminatory policy, LGBTQ service members no longer need to hide their sexuality while proudly serving their country.
 Unfortunately, the end of DADT did not immediately end the unequal treatment of same sex spouses of U.S. service members, so Schiff led an effort in the House urging the Pentagon to ensure the equal treatment of LGBTQ service members and their spouses, which they did in 2013, extending through an executive order some benefits to spouses of gay and lesbian service members.

 However, the fight for equality within the armed services is far from over.
 Schiff adamantly opposes the Department of Defense’s decision to ban transgender Americans from serving in the United States military.
 The policy would not only prohibit transgender people from joining the military, but also prohibit any transgender person in the military from living consistent with their gender identity.
 The military should be recruiting and retaining the best troops to serve, not rejecting or discharging qualified trans troops simply to serve a political agenda.

 Ensuring that LGBT Families Have Equal Treatment in Adoptions

-Rep. Adam Schiff is a supporter of the Every Child Deserves a Family Act, which would provide for equal treatment of LGBT couples who hope to adopt a foster child.
-In some states, LGBT individuals and couples are banned from serving as adoptive or foster parents, and public child welfare agencies discriminate against qualified adoptive LGBT families.
-No child should be denied access to a safe and health home, and no family should be banned from providing a loving home to a child in need based on sexual orientation, gender identity or marital status.
+Rep. Schiff is a supporter of the Every Child Deserves a Family Act, which would provide equal treatment for LGBTQ couples who hope to adopt a foster child.
+In some states, LGBTQ individuals and couples are banned from serving as adoptive or foster parents, and public child welfare agencies discriminate against qualified adoptive LGBTQ families.
+No child should be denied access to a safe and healthy home and no family should be banned from providing a loving home to a child in need based on sexual orientation, gender identity or marital status.